F5Networks/marathon-bigip-ctlr/docs/includes/f5-csi_m/topic_csi-controller-mesos.rst

         curl -X POST -H 'Content-Type: application/json' -H 'Accept: application/json' \
         http://<marathon_url>:8080/v2/apps -d @sample-marathon-application.json

-In this sample application configuration, we have three (3) port indices (shown in the portMappings section).
+In this sample application configuration, we have three (3) port indices.
 We created HTTP virtual servers on the BIG-IP for port 0 and port 1, and specified the IP address and port for each.
 Corresponding pools and pool members will be added automatically for each of the Application's tasks.

+For a detailed breakdown of the objects created on the BIG-IP, see the :ref:`REST API Deployment Examples <REST API Deployment Examples>`.

 Create a Virtual Server with the F5 |csi_m| and iApps via the REST API